raphaelvallat/yasa/docs/quickstart.rst

 EEG power in specific frequency bands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For a primer on EEG spectral bandpower please refer to https://raphaelvallat.com/bandpower.html.

 Spectral analysis quantifies the power (or amplitude) of the EEG signal in different frequency bands.
 In neuroscience, the most common frequency bands are **delta** (0.5–4 Hz), **theta** (4–8 Hz), **alpha** (8–12 Hz), **beta** (12–30 Hz), and **gamma** (30–~100 Hz).
 There are numerous studies that have reported significant relationship between the EEG power spectrum and human behavior, cognitive state, or mental illnesses, and EEG spectral analysis is now one of the principal analysis methods in the field of neuroscience and sleep research.
-It is especially relevant for sleep analysis, as it is well-known that the different stages of sleep `vary drastically in their spectral content <https://raphaelvallat.com/bandpower.html>`_.
+It is especially relevant for sleep analysis, as it is well-known that the different stages of sleep vary drastically in their spectral content.
 For example, deep slow-wave sleep (N3) is associated with increased power in the low frequencies, especially the delta band (0.5-4Hz), and decreased power in the beta and gamma bands.

 Calculating the average spectral power in different frequency bands is straightforward with the :py:func:`~yasa.bandpower` function: